Nasi lemak

+It is considered an essential dish for a typical Malay-style breakfast, and it has been recognised by the National Heritage Department of Malaysia.
+It was nominated to the UNESCO Intangible Cultural Heritage List in 2024 by Malaysia, where it was subsequently listed.

 History and background

 Nasi lemak was mentioned as early as 1875 in a French–Malay dictionary compiled by Pierre-Étienne-Lazare Favre, a Roman Catholic missionary based on the Malay peninsula, and in a book titled The Circumstances of Malay Life, written by Richard Olaf Winstedt in 1909.
-With roots in Malay culture and cuisine, the name of the dish in Malay literally means "fat rice" but is taken in this context to mean "rich", or "creamy".
-This is derived from the cooking process, which involves soaking the rice in coconut cream and steaming the mixture.
-The addition of pandan leaves give the rice its distinct flavour.
+One legend tells the story of a young girl named Seri in Malacca who accidentally spilled coconut milk into rice while she was cooking for her mother.
+When the latter asked her what she was preparing, the daughter replied, "Nasi le, mak" ("just rice, Mom").
+With roots in Malay culture and cuisine, the name of the dish in Malay literally means "fat rice" but is taken in this context to mean "rich" or "creamy".
+This refers to the cooking process, which involves soaking the rice in coconut milk and steaming the mixture.
+The addition of pandan leaves gives the rice its distinct flavour.

-Nasi lemak is traditionally wrapped in banana leaves.

 Traditionally, nasi lemak is wrapped and served in banana leaves, together with a hot spicy sauce (sambal) and various garnishes, including fresh cucumber slices, fried anchovies (ikan bilis), roasted peanuts, and hard-boiled or fried eggs.

-As a more substantial meal, nasi lemak may also be served with an additional protein dish such as ayam goreng (fried chicken), sambal sotong (cuttlefish in chili), small fried fish, cockles, and rendang daging (beef stewed in coconut milk and spices).
-Other accompaniments include stir-fried water convolvulus (kangkong) and spicy pickled vegetable salad (acar).

-Nasi lemak is widely eaten in Malaysia and Singapore.
-Commonly eaten as breakfast in both countries, it is sold in hawker centres and roadside stalls.

-In Indonesia, nasi lemak is also common breakfast fare, especially in Sumatra (Riau Islands, Riau, and Medan).
+As a more substantial meal, nasi lemak may also be served with an additional protein dish such as ayam goreng (fried chicken), sambal sotong (cuttlefish in chilli), small fried fish, cockles, and rendang daging (beef stewed in coconut milk and spices).
+Other accompaniments include stir-fried water convolvulus and spicy pickled vegetable salad (acar).
+Nasi lemak is widely eaten in Malaysia and Singapore as breakfast and is sold in hawker centres and roadside stalls.
+In Indonesia, it is also common breakfast fare, especially in Sumatra (Riau Islands, Riau, and Medan).
 In the Palembang and Jambi provinces, it is called nasi gemuk, since in Palembang Malay, gemuk is a synonym of lemak.

-On 31 January 2019, Google released a Google Doodle celebrating nasi lemak.
+In January 2019, Google released a Google Doodle celebrating nasi lemak.
+In 2024, Malaysia nominated the dish, along with roti canai and teh tarik, for United Nations recognition as intangible cultural heritage foods and beverages, where it was subsequently listed.